 In the age of computers and modern convenience, the relevancy of cursive is continually called into question.
 Compared to the countless fonts designed with modern aesthetics, cursive seems unwieldy – and when placed side-by-side with written print, less readable.

-Yet across the nation students still learn how to write and read in cursive, and it is important that this practice continues.
+Yet across the nation students still learn how to write and read in cursive, and it is important that this practice continues in education.